SysMedOs/LipidLynxX/README.md

 ### Additional notice to developers

 Since the code is still changing rapidly, the definitions of API and documentations in the source code may not be updated accordingly.
-We kindly ask, if you have any plans to use LipidLynxX API contact us first, or follow this repository to get timely notifications when new changes are introduced.
+We kindly ask if you have any plans to use LipidLynxX API contact us first, or follow this repository to get timely notifications when new changes are introduced.

+New features of LipidLynxX is generally developed using repository [https://github.com/ZhixuNi/LipidLynxX](https://github.com/ZhixuNi/LipidLynxX).

 ### Key Features